 Spoon the mixtures into the star mold, starting with the strawberry at the top.
 Use the white banana mix next, and then finish with the blueberry mixture at the bottom.
 If you use greek yogurt, your colors will probably stay separated better since it will be thicker.
 I used regular yogurt though and it turned out fine.
 You will have extra leftover, so go ahead and freeze that in paper cups or regular ice pop molds.

 Allow to freeze overnight.
 The silicone molds make these so easy to remove!
-If you don’t have the special molds, you can also use paper cups or regular popsicle molds to make these.
+If you don’t have the special star molds, you can certainly use any silicone popsicle mold to make these.